richardghirst/PiBits/README.md

 This project enables PWM on the GPIO pins you request of a Raspberry Pi.
 The technique used is extremely efficient: does not use the CPU and gives very stable pulses.

-This project is based on the excellent work of Tomas Sarlandie pi-blaster: https://github.com/sarfata/pi-blaster and the modifications/updates made by Michael Vitousek: https://github.com/mvitousek/pi-blaster

 Pi-blaster project is based on the excellent work of Richard Hirst for ServoBlaster: https://github.com/richardghirst/PiBits

 ## How to build and install

-This project is only distributed as source files.
+This project is distributed as source files.
 The build environment is based on Autotools to allow for compilation on the Raspberry Pi, or cross-compilation.

 ### Build and install directly from source